ddvega/rclone_sync/README.md

 /home/david/pcloud/Wallpapers
 /home/david/pcloud/Pictures
 ```
-*rclone_sync will use these directories to push to or pull from cloud*
+*rclone_sync will use these directories to push to or pull from cloud.
+Directory names in local folder need to match names of directories in cloud*

 ##### Important Note
 *make sure you only have directories in your main local folder `/home/david/pcloud`.
 Loose files will not sync and will instead create folders in your cloud with those names.*